nullsauce/micromachine/README.md

 microcontrollers at the application level.

 ### Files
-`lib` contains the cpu emulation code.
+`micromachine` contains the cpu emulation code.
 Most of it is header-only at the moment.
 This might change in the future.
 This subproject generates a static c++ library containing all the emulation logic.